Client case

 Using SenseGlove DK 1, participants can explore and handle the fragile ceramics, physically feeling their shapes and textures, experiencing the unique features of each artefact.
 Emma recreated the Thorhill ceramics collection in VR and enhanced it with haptic features.
 Enriched with the feeling of physical touch, the project allowed us to interact with digital replicas of the ceramic artefacts in a natural way.

 Early tests have shown that VR with haptics may become a popular option for the preservation of ancient artefacts via a digitised archive.
+84% of participants highlighted the importance of haptics for a natural interaction with artefacts.

 “The haptics spark the potential to revive how we interact, communicate and preserve ceramic artefacts long term.
 This innovative way of interaction reinvents the way we communicate history, aids interpretation and increases visitor engagement”, says Emma Fallows.